 There are many potential causes of dry eye.
-For some, the problem is mostly hereditary, making those with family members who suffer from dry eye more likely to develop it themselves at some point in their lives.
+There is evidence that for some, the problem may be hereditary, making those with family members who suffer from dry eye more likely to develop it themselves at some point in their lives.
 However, there are plenty of other causes of dry eye syndrome as well.
-For example, those with autoimmune diseases and eyelid abnormalities are much more likely to develop this problem.
+For example, those with autoimmune diseases and eyelid abnormalities face a higher risk.
 Taking certain prescription medications can also lead to dry eye.

 Other potential causes of dry eye include:

 - Neurological conditions

 Environmental factors like smoky conditions, windy conditions, and dry climates can also lead to dry eye.